Questions for Paul Brown

 How about home life?

-Time spent relaxing with Cheryl, our young family and two crazy Jack Russells.
+Time spent relaxing with Cheryl, our young family and two crazy Boxer Dogs.

 And of course regular trips to Bad Gastein Salzburg in the Austrian alps.